 From the late 1970s, my research interests began to move across to the history of traditional music, song and dance and the history of sport although research, generally, fell increasingly into the background due to my role as school press officer and Sunderland Rugby Club mini rugby coach and co-ordinator!
 On the traditional front I published numerous articles and reviews in English Dance and Song, Enjoying History, Open History (Journal of The Open University), Journal of the Lakeland Dialect Society, Journal of the Society for Northern Studies, North East Labour History, Folk Music Journal, British Society of Sports History Newsletter and Northern Review plus numerous popular magazines and newspapers.During this period I was also invited to give many lectures at venues such as Durham, Newcastle, Edinburgh, York and Birmingham Universities and the Polytechnics at Sheffield, Newcastle and Sunderland.
 I also gave regular talks to local and family history groups.Included among these lectures were the Vaughan Williams Memorial Library Lecture at Cecil Sharp House, London in 1982 and an address to the John Clare Society Annual Conference at Peterborough in 1988.

 During the pandemic I have put together a collection of correspondence to me from folk song researcher Roy Palmer.
-This has been placed in the Vaughan Williams Memorial Library and I have completed an article about this correspondence and our relationship which I hope will be published sooner rather than later.
+This has been placed in the Vaughan Williams Memorial Library and I have completed an article about this correspondence and our relationship (see below).

 Co-operation with Dr Mike Huggins ( Emeritus Professor of cultural history at the University of Cumbria).We share a common interest, both as entertainers and academics, in traditional song, music and the history of sport.
 Mike is a well-known writer and widely traveled lecturer and has won international awards for his work on the history of sport (see his personal web site).
 Together we have published a number of articles and given a number of joint lectures (usually featuring song as a medium).Publications include;